Tomires/thesis/shared.md

 ### Persistence module

 The persistence module stores all non-static information and changes dynamically depending on player's actions.
+It also handles initialization in the case of player starting a new game.

 ### Tile rendering